ethpandaops/ethereum-package/README.md

     "participants": [
         {
             //  The type of EL client that should be started
-            //  Valid values are "geth", "nethermind", "erigon" and "besu" "el_client_type": "geth",
+            //  Valid values are "geth", "nethermind", "erigon", "besu" and "reth" "el_client_type": "geth",

             //  The Docker image that should be used for the EL client; leave blank to use the default for the client type